-Would $100 billion have been enough for the United States?
-Yes. $100 billion is nearly twice the PhRMA member reported R&D outlays for that year. $100 billion is more than $2 billion per new drug approved in 2015, a record year for approvals, and $4.8 billion per drug approved in 2010.
-The $100 billion would also be in addition to the money for biomedical R&D funded through U.S. government agencies.
+The $102 billion would also be in addition to the money for biomedical R&D already funded through U.S. government agencies.
 Moreover, the United States is only one country, and the costs of R&D would be shared with others.
-In 2015, the United States represented 24 percent of global GDP, and 38 percent of GDP in countries the World Bank defines as high income.
+In 2017, the United States represented 24 percent of global GDP, and 38 percent of GDP of countries the World Bank defines as high income.

 The estimated savings are even more impressive when you consider how much of the current R&D budget is wasted on developing drugs that match, but do not improve health outcomes, and on clinical trials that have little scientific merit, but are used to advance marketing objectives.

 The amount of money needed to finance incentives is also related to R&D spending involving other mechanisms.
 If governments expand direct funding and/or subsidies for drug development, the amount needed for incentives would be less.

 While R&D is expensive, it makes no sense to spend over one trillion dollars on drugs in order to finance much smaller investments in industry R&D when there are alternatives for providing incentives that are less expensive, more efficient in terms of innovation objectives, and lead to more equal access and eliminate much of the current financial toxicity associated with novel drugs.